labex-labs/open-source-labs/python/python-mastery/lab-ex1-3-review-basic-file-io/en/step4.md

     print(f'Total cost: ${total_cost:.2f}')
 ```

-This final version adds:
+This final version of the code has several improvements:

-1. Error handling to catch file not found and other exceptions
+1. Error handling: We've added code to catch two types of errors.
+The `FileNotFoundError` is raised when the specified file doesn't exist.
+If this happens, the program will print an error message and return 0.0.
+The `Exception` block catches any other errors that might occur while processing the file.
+This makes our program more robust and less likely to crash unexpectedly.
-2. A proper formatting of the total cost to two decimal places
+2. Proper formatting: The total cost is formatted to two decimal places using the `:.2f` format specifier in the f-string.
+This makes the output look more professional and easier to read.
-3. A `__name__ == '__main__'` check to ensure the code only runs when the script is executed directly
+3. `__name__ == '__main__'` check: This is a common Python idiom.
+It ensures that the code inside the `if` block only runs when the script is executed directly.
+If the script is imported as a module into another script, this code won't run.
+This gives us more control over how our script behaves.

-Run the final code:
+Now, let's run the final code.
+Open your terminal and enter the following command:

 ```bash
 python3 ~/project/pcost.py
 ```

+When you run this command, the program will read the `portfolio.dat` file, calculate the total cost of the portfolio, and print the result.
 You should see the total cost of the portfolio, which should be $44671.15.

 Congratulations!
 You've successfully created a Python program that reads data from a file, processes it, and calculates a result.
+This is a great achievement, and it shows that you're on your way to becoming a proficient Python programmer.